 5. The structure for the current cable section (with regard to fibers) is adopted from an existing cable section.

-6. The cable can be assigned to several trenches in one workflow via a tracing, a map selection or via an existing duct/cable.
+6. The cable can be assigned to several segments in one workflow via a tracing, a map selection or via an existing duct/cable.

-7. The cable can be assigned to further trenches.
+7. The cable can be assigned to further segments.

-8. The cable can be assigned to further trenches/ducts.
+8. The cable can be assigned to further segments/ducts.

 9. Additional cable lengths in manholes, cabinets or underground installations can be documented as cable loops.

 10. If cable loops have been documented on the cable, and if calculation of the user lengths is specified to be on demand or never in the NET options, then the user length can be subsequently calculated from the cable loop.

 11. The following dialog will open for coloring cable sections: